michnotmeesh/michnotmeesh.github.io/essays/love-js-hate-js.md

 ## Learning to like coding...again

-If you ever start to question your college choices or maybe doubt your ability to achieve a degree in computer science, look back at your old code.
-Be prepared to cringe.
-But also be prepared to learn something new about yourself.
-I learned how to enjoy coding again.
+If you ever start to question your college choices or maybe doubt your ability to achieve a degree in computer science, set up an appointment with your professor and ask for help.
+Be prepared to learn something new about yourself, not about code.

 It's obvious that I made it past those introductory Java courses.
 As contrary as it felt, Java wasn't the worst (the worst was actually C) and at some point, college did become manageable.
 I owe a lot of my success and sanity to the classmates, TAs, and professors I was able to meet along the way.